singh-man/books/crackingTheCoding/17_hard.md

 This means that all we really need to do is compute the intersection.
 We can derive the union, and therefore similarity, from that immediately.

-This gives us an O(AB) algorithm,just to compare two arrays (or documents).
+This gives us an O(AB) algorithm, just to compare two arrays (or documents).

 However, we need to do this for all pairs ofD documents.
 If we assume each document has at most W words then the runtime is O(D²  W² ).